-- ii.
-Compare HMIS data and PDX reports quarterly and annually, when possible. - iii.
-Review the most recent version of the PATH Program HMIS Manual for updates at least quarterly and ensure HMIS for respective providers is designed according to the specifications.
-The PATH Program HMIS Manual is available on HUD's website here: https://www.hudexchange.info/resource/4446/path-program-hmis-manual/. - iv.
-Review and approve the PATH Provider's annual report in PDX prior to submitting to SPC no later November 18th.
-"Review" and "approval" include verification of PATH funds received, matching funds used in support of PATH, staffing, services, referrals, and activities. - v.
-Designate a lead staff responsible for managing, reviewing, and ensuring accurate data input by PATH Provider's in PDX. - d.
-Encourage PATH Providers to develop and implement a quality improvement plan for the use of program data on access, use, and outcomes to support efforts to decrease the differences in access to, use, and outcomes of service activities.
+- xii.
+Review and approve the PATH Provider's annual report in PDX prior to submitting to SPC no later than November 10th .
+"Review" and "approval" include verification of PATH funds received, matching funds used in support of PATH, staffing, services, referrals, and activities. - xiii.
+Ensure all PDX warning messages are addressed in the comments and all error messages are fully resolved prior to submission to the SPC. - xiv.
+Designate a lead staff responsible for managing, reviewing, and ensuring accurate data input by PATH Provider's in PDX. - b.
+Require PATH Providers to develop and implement a quality improvement plan for the use of program data on access, use, and outcomes to support efforts to decrease the differences in access to, use, and outcomes of service activities.
 Providers may incorporate the quality improvement (QI) plan as part of their larger QI plan provided that the PATH eligible population is considered.
 PATH Providers are encouraged to collect and use data to: - i.
 Identify the number of individuals to be served during the grant period, - ii.
-Identify subpopulations (i.e., racial, ethnic, sexual, and gender minority groups) vulnerable to behavioral health disparities to be actively addressing, and - iii.
-Identify methods for the development of policies and procedures to ensure adherence to the National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care. - e.
-Assist PATH Providers with collaborating with local stakeholders and accessing resources to link individuals with safe, affordable housing. - f.
+Identify subpopulations (i.e., veterans, women with children) vulnerable to behavioral health disparities to target during outreach, and - iii.
+Identify methods for the development of policies and procedures to ensure adherence to the National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care. - c.
+Assist PATH Providers with collaborating with local stakeholders and accessing resources to link individuals with safe, affordable housing. - d.
 Inform the SPC within three business days of any significant program changes or anticipated changes.
 If determined to be necessary by the SPC, a request detailing the planned revisions and justification must be submitted.
 Implementation of any significant changes are contingent upon Department approval.
-An example of a significant change includes, but is not limited, to the following: a corrective action issue, adding a new or withdrawing of a PATH Provider, or changes in funding allocation. - g.
-Select PATH Providers based on areas in the state in which the greatest number of individuals who are experiencing homelessness with a need for mental health, substance use disorder, and housing services are located. - h.
+An example of a significant change includes, but is not limited, to the following: a corrective action issue, adding a new or withdrawing of a PATH Provider, or changes in funding allocation. - e.
+Select PATH Providers based on areas in the state in which the greatest number of individuals who are experiencing homelessness with a need for mental health, substance use disorder, and housing services are located. - f.
 Use Section 4 and Appendix F in the most current SPC Welcome Manual when conducting PATH program monitoring.
-The manual is available in PDX here: https://pathpdx.samhsa.gov. - i.
-Ensure both street outreach and case management are provided in each of the county(ies) served.
+The manual is available in PDX here: https://pathpdx.samhsa.gov. - g.
+Ensure both street outreach and case management are provided in each of the county(ies) served. - h.
+Conduct annual reviews of PATH programs to ensure that PATH services are only provided to eligible consumers. - i.
+Conduct annual reviews of PATH provider admission policies and revise as needed to ensure PATH services are only provided to eligible consumers. - j.
+Ensure PATH providers conduct quarterly reviews of consumers' case files to determine if consumers are eligible and disenrolled ineligible consumers from the PATH program.

 IV.
-Best Practice Considerations: PATH Enrollment
+PATH Enrollment

-For consistency across programs, the Department recommends Providers use the PATH Enrollment Checklist below when enrolling participants.
+For consistency across programs, providers shall use the PATH Enrollment Checklist below and file the completed document in the medical record when enrolling participants.